UVicFH/TelemetryServer/README.md

 api to a tee.

 ### Simulating Incoming Data
-If you would like to test the server you can run MQTT Data Sender.py which simulates data from a few signals from the car just sweeping across a range to demonstrate the server is functional.
+If you would like to test the server you can run MQTT_Data_Generator.py which simulates data from a few signals from the car just sweeping across a range to demonstrate the server is functional.

 ## Learn